OBOD Gulf Coast Gathering

 Others TBA

-Group initiations will be available to any OBOD member who has not already had a group initiation in his or her current grade.
+Group initiations are available to any OBOD member who has not already had a group initiation in their current grade.

 There is no official vendors' area but space will be available for those who wish to offer for sale items related to Druidry or Earth-centered spirituality.